quintindk/mcp-confluence-attachments/README.md

 - Verify your CONFLUENCE_URL is correct (include https://)
 - Check your network connection and firewall settings
 - Try accessing the Confluence URL in a web browser

+## CI/CD and Publishing

+This project includes automated Docker image builds and publishing to Docker Hub using GitHub Actions.

+### Automated Builds

+Every push to the `main` branch automatically:
+- Builds a multi-platform Docker image (amd64 and arm64)
+- Pushes the image to Docker Hub with the `latest` tag
+- Updates the Docker Hub repository description

+Version tags (e.g., `v1.0.0`) automatically create versioned images:
+- `yourusername/mcp-confluence-attachments:v1.0.0`
+- `yourusername/mcp-confluence-attachments:v1.0`
+- `yourusername/mcp-confluence-attachments:v1`

+### Setting Up CI/CD for Your Fork

+If you fork this repository and want to publish to your own Docker Hub account:

+1. Read the detailed setup guide: [CICD_SETUP.md](CICD_SETUP.md)
+2. Create a Docker Hub access token
+3. Add `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets to your GitHub repository
+4. Push to `main` or create a version tag

+The workflow file is located at `.github/workflows/docker-publish.yml`.

 ## License